mohamed-nasr-ali/mohamed-nasr-ali/README.md

 ###

-<p align="left">Hi, I'm Mohamed, a Software Engineer with over five years of experience.  <br><br>- 🔭 I am specialized in backend development, with advanced skills in working with Node.js and utilizing frameworks such as Nest.js and Express.js.
-Additionally, I have extensive experience in PHP development using the Laravel framework.
-My expertise in this field is excellent.<br>- 📚 I'm always eager to learn and stay up-to-date with the latest technologies.<br>- ⚡ In my free time I enjoy reading books</p>
+<p align="left">Hi, I'm Mohamed, a Software Engineer with over five years of experience.  <br><br>- 🔭 I am specialized in backend development. <br>-💪 I have advanced skills in working with Node.js and utilizing frameworks such as Nest.js and Express.js. <br>-💻 I have extensive experience in PHP development using the Laravel framework. <br>- 📚 I'm always eager to learn and stay up-to-date with the latest technologies.<br>- ⚡ In my free time I enjoy reading books</p>

 ###